 Plants requiring an acidic soil – such as Red Maple, Rhododendron, Azalea, Blueberries, Hemlock, Swamp White Oak and Red Pine – have a rough time in many areas in southeast Wisconsin.
 Their roots just aren’t adapted to the specific soils of our region.

 It just so happens that our nursery sits on top of the Niagara escarpment, and many of our soils are fairly alkaline in nature, so we can have issues growing those problem plants commercially.
-In general we don’t grow many plants that have problems in our soils, because we don’t want to pass those problems onto our customers.
+Generally, we don’t grow many plants that have problems in our soils, because we don’t want to pass those problems onto our customers.
 We try to warn folks that those great big blue hydrangea flowers will not be staying blue without some assistance in the form of chemical intervention.
 Or, that they won’t be happy with a red maple (Acer rubrum) so maybe they’d like to try a the Native hybrid maple (Acer x freemanii ‘Ed Gartner’) which looks a lot like a red, but stays green and healthy in our soil types.
 And yes, that stunning bright purple rhododendron looks great in the pot – but it’s not likely to last for more than a few years unless you’ve got a sweet spot for it, or do some modifying to the ground it’s going into.

 A great way to see what’s good for your area is to look around at the success and failure of your neighbors.
 If they grew a Hemlock big and beautiful, it’s likely you have a good chance.
 If you’ve never seen one over 20′ tall in your county – odds are you’ll have an issue.
 Have you ever seen a nice rhododendron, or a big blue hydrangea doing well around you?
 Either way – there’s likely a reason that applies to you and your dirt.